alpelectronics/ESP32_MusicToy/README.md

 # ESP32_MusicToy

-An ESP32-S2 project for sound and music applications.
+An ESP32-S2 project for music & sound applications. 🎙🎛🎶🎵🎼

+- NFC

+- uSD Card

+- ESP32 S2-WROM

+- Gyro

+- USB-C

+- e-Fuse

+- Battery & Charger

+- Speaker

+- Mic Support

+- RGB Led

 You can use it for educational purposes.